 The Role of Gender-Responsive Treatment

 “Gender-responsive” refers to a treatment plan which takes both an individual’s biological sex and their socially constructed gender roles into account, with full recognition of a given client’s self-asserted gender identity.
 It allows for a planned recovery cycle to address individual needs, which may not apply to other people, and in so doing to reduce the likelihood of a return to substance use.
-By incorporating such factors as a client’s gender, West Coast Recovery Centers and other progressive sober living facilities in the North County area have reduced the likelihood of a post-treatment relapse.
+By incorporating such factors as a client’s gender, West Coast Recovery Centers and other progressive facilities in the North County area have reduced the likelihood of a post-treatment relapse.
 The underlying causes of a given person’s substance use disorder are addressed as part of their therapy.

 Gender-Responsive Programming in Evidence-Based Treatment